 Is CKC better than AKC?

-This depends on a large number of factors such as the breeding method of the dog that is to be registered and the breeder’s preferences.
+This depends on many factors, such as the breeding method of the dog that is to be registered and the breeder’s preferences.

-To understand more on this, you can skip to the AKC vs CKC section of this post.
+To understand more, you can skip to the AKC vs CKC section of this post.

 Can a CKC dog be registered AKC?